goalraid/TalkeWalkie/README.md

 - Scan and connect directly to the Vapi voice agent with minimal UI friction.
 - Streamlined mic permission request with a single Start/End Call control.
 - Permission dashboard to request camera/mic access and surface current browser status.
+- Animated banyan tree plays while the call connects so users know the agent is spinning up.
 - Clean teardown of camera and call resources when navigating between screens.

 ## Prerequisites